Seventh Day Baptists: History

-After these, other groups also kept and declared Sabbath observance, which led to retaliation by the political and ecclesiastical authorities of the time.
-Under the republican rule of the Commonwealth of England between 1649 and 1660, many independent churches were tolerated and enjoyed relative religious and political freedom.
-This freedom provided the search for a religious identity and a greater focus on the scriptures instead of other elements such as tradition, with that the first Seventh Day Baptists emerged.
-In 1650, James Ockford published in London the book The Doctrine of the Fourth Commandment, Deformed by Popery, Reformed & Restored to its Primitive Purity, which was the first writings of a Baptist defending Sabbath observance.
+When Christmas, Easter and Pentecost were banned in 1643/4 leading to a number of riots, a variety of "Independent" churches sprang up supporting the Seventh-Day Baptists' right to dissent.
+Then in 1645 Henry Jessey converted into a Seventh Day Baptist arguing in 1647 that the seventh-day was "[Christ's] Sabbath which he blessed and sanctified".
+Subsequently the new Independent churches began to be tolerated and enjoyed relative religious and political freedom from 1649 under the republican rule of the Commonwealth of England.
+With this newfound freedom, England's first Seventh Day Baptist Church became secure.
+In 1650, Brabourne's pupil, James Ockford, published in London the book The Doctrine of the Fourth Commandment, Deformed by Popery, Reformed & Restored to its Primitive Purity, which was the first writings of a Baptist defending Seventh-day Sabbath observance, when the overwhelming majority of Baptists in England observed the Sabbath on Sunday.
 The book generated such a nuisance that the mayor of Salisbury, the city where Ockford lived, asked the president of Parliament for guidance on how to handle the work; a parliamentary committee determined that all copies should be burned without giving the opportunity for James Ockford to defend them.
 Only one copy has escaped, kept today in a library in Oxford.

-The first known Seventh Day Baptist Church was the Mill Yard Church established in London, where the first service took place in 1651, led by Peter Chamberlen.
+The first official Seventh Day Baptist service in London took place at the Mill Yard Church in 1651, led by Peter Chamberlen.
 M.D. "the Third".
 The first records of church activities were destroyed in a fire; the second record book is in possession of the Seventh Day Baptist Historical Library and Archives and begins in 1673.
 The first pastor to be officially considered responsible for the congregation was William Saller, who among other activities, wrote eleven books and a booklet, in addition to an appeal to magistrates reporting concern over laws imposing rest on Sunday.
-The local church continues its activities to this day, under the name of Mill Yard Seventh Day Baptist Church.
+The local church continues its activities to this day under the name of Mill Yard Seventh Day Baptist Church.

 There were matters among the Seventh Day Baptists that were discussed in addition to the uniform agreement of the Sabbath, among them the general propitiation.
-Most Baptists, as well as those of the seventh day, were "general Baptists" and believed in a general and unlimited propitiation.
+Most Baptists were "General Baptists" and believed in a general propitiation.
+Certainly in 1710 when it attracted John Maulden (d.
+1714) the Millyard Church was a Seventh-day Arminian Baptist Church.
 However, some Seventh Day Baptists were influenced by Calvinist doctrine and believed in predestination, in which salvation is limited to the elect, the rest being predestined to condemnation, which is why they were called "private Baptists".
-This difference does not appear to have prevented fellowship among Seventh Day Baptists in the beginning; however, it generated greater discomfort from the 17th century onwards.
-Pastor William Meade Jones wrote in the late 19th century "they did not subordinate their Calvinism, Arminianism and other theoretical and controversial issues to the teaching and practical needs of the principle that, in fact, required sacrifice and devotion, 52 times per year, every year of our lives [reference to the Sabbath] ".
+This difference does not appear to have prevented fellowship among Seventh Day Baptists in the beginning.
+However, it generated greater discomfort from the 17th century onwards.
 Today, Seventh Day Baptist churches still continue to leave this issue open, with no direct mention in their declaration of faith or other official church document.